Loading...

 simply talk about here is how much money you need to have invested in order to live off of your investments and essentially not have

 to work to earn your money.
-And believe it or not, there's

 actually countless people out there who have in fact